igilham/kf-backend-test-kata/README.md

 * `npx ts-node src/index.js`

 ## Commentary

+This section is a bit rambling.
+I wrote it continuously as a stream of my thoughts while building the project and making commits.
+It may make more sense to read it piece-by-piece while skimming through the commits in the repo history.

 I started by setting up a basic Typescript project with npm and adding a linter.
 I used a one-line entry-point to make sure the compiler was set up correctly.